maxbai15/Bai-Max-Portfolio/engineering/DailyJournal.md

 **Timeline:**

 10/1:
-Fix daily journals and then research about agents and orchestration techniques in Python
+Revised and updated daily journals.
+Researched agents and orchestration techniques in Python.

 10/6:
-Worked with Mr.Dubick to understand the workflow.
-Went through the 1975 yearbook to check page numbers for sports and activites.
-Also recoreded the different activities and sports and the page numbers they are on.
+Worked with Mr. Dubick to understand the yearbook workflow.
+Reviewed the 1975 yearbook to record page numbers for sports and activities, organizing them into a list.

 10/7:
-Get page numbers for 1976 yearbook YAML.
+Collected and recorded page numbers for the 1976 yearbook YAML file.

 10/9:
-Get team landing.ai code and test it on grades 6-11 extraction.
+Tested the team Landing.ai code for grade extraction across grades 6–11.

 10/10:
-I practiced 3d printing by printing a joy fidget toy and laser cutting with both auto-focus and regular focus.
+Practiced 3D printing by printing a joy fidget toy.
+Also practiced laser cutting using both auto-focus and manual focus settings.